Undergraduate Commencement

 At the end of each academic year, Academic Departments select graduating Seniors to be honored with an Academic Book Award.
 These awards (a gift of a book within each student's major) are given in recognition of a demonstrated commitment to excellence at Lasell University.
 The recipients are judged to be models for their fellow students in professional demeanor, academic achievement, maturity, perseverance, and collegiality.

-Academic Book Award recipients, and their families, will be notified in mid-April and the awards are then presented at a special ceremony held Commencement weekend.
+Academic Book Award recipients and their families will be notified in mid-April, and the awards will be presented at a special ceremony held on Friday, May 9th at 1:30 PM in de Witt Hall.

 The Undergraduate Commencement will be viewable by Livestream on the day of the ceremony.